Point system (driving): Italy

 In Italy, the driver has 20 points by default, and receives a bonus of 2 points for every 2 years of correct behavior, with a maximum of 30 points.
 Each traffic violation incurs a specific point penalty (for example, ignoring a traffic light involves a penalty of 6 points).
 If the driver loses all points, the driving license is revoked.
 In case of the second alcohol abuse in 2 years, the driving license will be revoked.
 A suspension is effective from when the driver is personally served with the suspension notice and they must surrender their driving license to the person giving them the notice.

 Netherlands

-Since March 30, 2002, The Netherlands has a point system for starting drivers (5 years starting from the moment you first passed a driving test, or 7 years if you passed before reaching the age of 18).
-A driver reaching 2 points in 5 years will lose the driving licence and has to pass a driving test again in order to be regain the licence.
+Since March 30, 2002, The Netherlands has a point system for starting drivers (5 years starting from the moment a driver first passed a driving test, or 7 years if they passed before reaching the age of 18).
+A driver reaching 2 points in 5 years will lose the driving license and has to pass a driving test again in order to be regain the license.
 On October 1, 2014, this limit was lowered from 3 to 2 points.
 Drivers can get a point for: